 Jeff Goldblum is an interesting fellow, to say the least.
 This TV series follows Jeff Goldblum around as he examines things and topics like shoes or music, and makes connections to those things through history, life experience or science.
 It is a reality show version of how Jeff Goldblum’s mind works.

 In this Disney+ original movie, Bill Hader is Nick Kringle, Santa’s successor and Anna Kendrick plays his younger sister Noelle.
 Nick Kringle goes missing and Noelle must find her brother to save Christmas.
-This original movie is slated to release within the first year of Disney+.
+This original Disney+ Christmas movie is streaming now.

-We can also expect a Home Alone reboot to make its way on the Disney+ platform, as well as a reboot of the 1955 animated film Lady and the Tramp.
+We can also expect a Home Alone reboot to make its way on the Disney+ platform to go along with the reboot of the 1955 animated film Lady and the Tramp.